The health

 3. Nasal Decongestant Sprays

 Block or stuffy nose is caused by inflamed blood vessels in your nasal passages.
 Nasal decongestants offer quick relief by working to narrow these inflamed blood vessels, breaking the vicious cycle of continuous congestion and pressure.
-Decongestant sprays are extremely quick-acting and take effect in just a matter of minutes, offering you relief for up to 12 hours.
+Decongestant sprays are extremely quick-acting and take effect in just a matter of minutes, offering you relief for up to 12 hours, making it the best nasal spray for nasal congestion for many.

 However, this efficacy does come at a price.
 Decongestant sprays should not be used for more than three to five days consecutively.
 Doing so will consequently lead to dependency on decongestant sprays, which may bring about complications down the road.